cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ### With CDP SDK

 See how intensive a typical workflow is when creating even a basic Smart Contract?
-This is where the Coinbase Developer Platform SDK can really step in to alleviate you of your pain!
+This is where the CDP SDK can help alleviate you of those pains.

 Coinbase provides SDKs and APIs to help simplify blockchain development which you can use to streamline the process and focus on other functionality.